 Bottom Line: Super Mario Bros.
-35 attempts to fit the classic 1985 game into a battle royal shell.
+35 attempts to fit the classic 1985 game into a battle royale shell.
 It's a unique take on the genre but fails to address the balance issues that spring up from such a combination.
 The result is a clumsy and forgettable footnote in Mario's illustrious career.

 - It's free (with Nintendo Switch Online)